EricXuCui/EricXuCui.github.io/README.md

     </video>
 </div>

 Developed a basic AI behavior Tree that can implemented the mainstream video games by using **C++** and **Unreal Engine 4**.
-This project is inspired from **Sekiro: Shadows Die Twice**, and **Dark Souls Series**, etc. it includes a lot of AI mechanisms, such as Attacking, Doding, strafe walk and using multiple different utimate skills to against player, etc.
+This project is inspired from **Sekiro: Shadows Die Twice**, and **Dark Souls Series**.
+It includes a lot of AI mechanisms, such as Attacking, Doding, strafe walk and using multiple different utimate skills to against player, etc.

 ### Decoding Physical and Cognitive Impacts of Particulate Matter Concentrations at Ultra-Fine Scales